 • Collaborative work with teaching staff represents another substantial element of the SENCo role, involving regular consultation meetings, classroom observations, and co-planning of differentiated learning strategies.
 Effective SENCos often establish structured systems for supporting colleagues, such as weekly drop-in sessions or termly SEN surgeries where teachers can discuss pupil concerns and access targeted professional development.
 This whole-school approach ensures that special educational needs provision becomes embedded across all subjects rather than remaining isolated within specialist interventions.

-External partnership coordination forms an equally vital component of daily practice.
+External partnership coordination forms an equally vital component of daily practise.
 SENCos frequently communicate with educational psychologists, speech and language therapists, occupational health professionals, and social services to ensure comprehensive support packages.
 Managing these multi-agency relationships requires exceptional organisational skills and clear communication protocols.
 Many experienced practitioners recommend maintaining detailed contact logs and establishing regular review cycles to track the effectiveness of external interventions and their impact on pupil outcomes.

 Key Responsibilities of a SENCo